JessicaZhu2/NYCYellowTaxi/README.md

 Like the Ride Distance distribution, it is also is Right-Skewed

-* This means that most of the rides are short distance and are less than 20 mins
+* This means that most of the rides are less than 20 mins

 ### EDA: Distribution of Payment Types